 As shown in Figure 2-21, the TSF is designed so that no non-point source releases occur from the facility.
 Run-on into the location of the TSF will be diverted around and away from the TSF.
 Tailings water will be retained in the lined impoundment behind the dam and will be recycled utilizing a floating water reclaim barge in the impoundment and an underdrain collection system at the bottom of the impoundment.
-Drainage collection trenches will be constructed on the out-slope side of the tailings dam to capture and direct runoff to the lined underdrain collect water that drains from the dam and routed to the pond.
+Drainage collection trenches will be constructed on the out-slope side of the tailings dam to capture and direct runoff to the lined underdrain collection pond.
+An underdrain collection system will also be placed under the dam to collect water that drains from the dam and routed to the pond.
 The water in the pond will be pumped back to the process water reservoir for reuse in the process.
 Therefore, there will be no non-point source releases from the TSF.

 Surface water runoff from the process plant area will be captured in a lined impoundment.
 That water will also be pumped to the process water reservoir for use in the process.
-Sources of potential non-point source releases in this area include the primary crusher and ore storage pile, the grinding and concentrator facilities, the reagent storage areas and two existing waste rock stockpiles, EWRSP-3 and EWRSP-4. .
+Sources of potential non-point source releases in this area include the primary crusher and ore storage pile, the grinding and concentrator facilities, the reagent storage areas and two existing waste rock stockpiles, EWRSP-3 and EWRSP-4.
 All surfaces will be graded to drain into contained area or impoundment.
 Therefore no non-point source releases will occur from plant area.